 - Comparative Reasoning: Reasoning by comparison (I reason I am short, because most people are taller than me).
 It is reasoning that establishes the importance of something by comparing it against something else (the comparing of two real systems to find similarities and differences; not just comparing by metaphor).

-- Rhetoric: Using a mix of logical reasoning types (and a dash of appeals to emotion) to persuade people (persuasive reasoning).
+- Rhetoric: Using a mix of logical reasoning types (a dash of appeals to emotion) to persuade people (persuasive reasoning).

 - Abstraction (dialectic): Taking a concept and abstracting out other concepts (it is in essence the root behind deduction and the syllogism).
 One can also think of this as taking premises, arguments, or hypotheses and drawing out other premises and taking arguments and drawing out other concepts, premises, arguments, or hypotheses (it is essentially a form of analysis).
 From the concept of height comes short and tall (necessarily; to the extent that it is almost tautological).
 Or, for example, from the thesis of liberalism comes the anti-thesis conservatism, comes the synthesis centrism.
 Can be used to create spectrums and to discover new terms.

-- Conceptualizing: Observing attributes to define terms.
+- Conceptualizing: Observing attributes to define terms (the fundamental process of logic and reason).
 One can’t define a system without observing its properties.
 Without concepts there is nothing to reason with.

 - Temporal Reasoning: reasoning based on the qualifier of time (where something can be true some times and then false other times).

-- Skepticism: Poking holes in arguments by trying to falsify, invalidate, weaken, provide counter-arguments, or generally use reductive reasoning (questioning inferences and premisses).
+- Skepticism: Poking holes in arguments by trying to falsify, invalidate, weaken, provide counter-arguments (including refutation and contradiction), or generally use reductive reasoning (questioning inferences and premisses).

-- Synthetic Reasoning: Looking at the spaces in between things (considering relations by analogy and forming hypotheses from that).
+- Synthetic Reasoning: The opposite of analytical reasoning.
+Looking at how the parts of systems fit together and looking at the spaces in between (considering relations by analogy and forming hypotheses from that).
 A sort of mix of induction, abduction, and analogy.

 - Critical Thinking: A name for employing all these thinking methods and pairing them with imagination to practice philosophy (natural and moral).
 Thinking “what is,” “what might be,” and “what ought to be” to draw out more truth from what is known.